Closed Bridging Loans | Fixed Exit Bridging Finance | Aura Capital

 Purchase before mortgage completes

-Auction purchase with confirmed refinance
+Auction purchase with confirmed exit

-Development exit with confirmed sale
+Development exit

 Related: development exit bridging loans.

-Refinance of expiring facility
+Refinance of an expiring facility

 Related: refinance bridging loans.